opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 https://jenkins.opendaylight.org/releng/

-The Jenkins Master server is the new home for all project Jenkins jobs.
-All maintenance and configuration of these jobs must be done via JJB through the RelEng repo ([https://git.opendaylight.org/gerrit/gitweb?p=releng%2Fbuilder.git;a=summary RelEng/Builder gitweb]).
+The Jenkins Master server is the home for all project's Jenkins jobs.
+All maintenance and configuration of these jobs must be done via JJB through the [RelEng repo][4].
 Project contributors can no longer edit the Jenkins jobs directly on the server.

 # <a name="build_slaves">Build Slaves</a>

 The Jenkins jobs are run on build slaves (executors) which are created on an as-needed basis.
 If no idle build slaves are available a new VM is brought up.
 This process can take up to 2 minutes.
 Once the build slave has finished a job, it will remain online for 45 minutes before shutting down.
 Subsequent jobs will use an idle build slave if available.

 Our Jenkins master supports many types of dynamic build slaves.
 If you are